girlbossceo/conduwuit/DIFFERENCES.md

 - Startup check if conduwuit running in a container and is listening on 127.0.0.1
 - Make `CONDUIT_CONFIG` optional, relevant for container users that configure only by environment variables and no longer need to set `CONDUIT_CONFIG` to an empty string.
 - Config option to change Conduit's behaviour of homeserver key fetching (`query_trusted_key_servers_first`).
 This option sets whether conduwuit will query trusted notary key servers first before the individual homeserver(s), or vice versa.
+- Implement database flush and cleanup Conduit operations when using RocksDB